ultimape/garden/weeds/write-drafts/virtual-assistant-needs.md

 This makes it hard to persist on projects and ideas without a lot structural support.
 Abstractly, I think about it like how an ant uses pheromones to encode information about their world.
 I've had success setting up my living environment to facilitate having memory aids and place prompts in my environment to remind me about stuff, but that has been challenging since of some changes in my living situation.

+Many of my challenges with executive function as it relates to memory were being helped by a time-tracking / task tracking system I was using.
+I had something akin to ["GTD"](https://en.wikipedia.org/wiki/Getting_Things_Done) set up, and also used bullet journaling loosely in the style of ["Time Management for System Administrators"](https://tomontime.com).

+To be perfectly frank, I could probably go for a Project Management Professional certification and pass it without even trying.
+But these memory challenges started causing havoc here and all these systems all fell apart for me.
+I think I counted 6 different note repositories and 4 paper journals right now.
+I just forget I have them and can't maintain the habit anymore.
+My hand writing also stopped working well.

 In an ideal world, I'd be allowed to write notes on mirrors and have a stable enough living situation that I could leave written notes next to tasks to remind me why they are there.
-Given control over my environment, this is something I am able to do on my own and will do.
-Where I live now I am not able to do this for a myriad of reasons.
+Given control over my environment, this is something I am able to do on my own (and will do).
+However Where I live now I am not able to do this for a bunch of complicated interpersonal reasons.
 It's been a struggle.

 I've had some luck with keeping a sort of journal with some friends where we remind each other about coping skills and help remind each other about stuff that has worked in the past, but that hasn't been reliable enough for the extend that I run into these issues.

 #### What help here might look like

+I don't think a Virtual Assistant can help with the extreme version of this issue.
+But I think it would be helpful to have someone who can be patient with me while I cope with it and follow up and check in with me to see when I'm back to myself would be valuable.
+It feels like rebooting of a sort and part of the slowness there is just trying to find everything I misplaced.

 The challenge I face is that I struggle to recover from these setbacks and get moving again.
 This leads to occasionally long stretches of time where I get stuck in this weird semi-lucid state where I could do things, but don't.
 This seems to be manageable if I am simply able to remember what it was I wanted to do.
 Someone who can help to remind me about things that I need to do via something like regular emails, or phone texts might be a way to go.

 More directly, I will forget that I have lists of projects and tasks on my plate (or what service I put them in) and so I never start to work on them.
 This compounds with the executive functioning problems I discussed in the other section.

-I don't think a Virtual Assistant can help with these extreme version of this issue.
-But I think it would be helpful to have someone who can be patient with me while I cope with it and follow up and check in with me to see when I'm back to myself would be valuable.
-It feels like rebooting of a sort and part of the slowness there is just trying to find everything I misplaced.
+Paying someone to act as an external memory for those important things might help me quite a bit, in particular if it doens't require me to reach out and remember to ask them.

 ### Obsessive Interests